TzlilSwimmer123/loemonade/README.md

 2)

 GET request /word_statistics/<word><br />
-the word is a the word you want to check the stats of it.
+the word is a the word you want to check the stats of it.<br />
-example:
+example:<br />
 /word_statistics/Shady